KennaSecurity/Easy_Viper/README.md

 ## About The Project

-Easy Viper allows you to build a local ELK Stack quickly using docker-compose and import data directly from the Kenna VI+ API using Viper.
+Easy Viper allows you to build a local [Elastic Stack](https://www.elastic.co/elastic-stack/) quickly using docker-compose and import data directly from the Kenna VI+ API using Viper.

 ### Built With